Can Discover do both a charge off and place a judgment against me? – jacynthia

 —jacynthia

-Charge off is a simple accounting principle where a lender must recognize a loan or credit as a non performing asset.
+Charge off is a simple accounting principle where a lender must recognize a loan or credit card as a non performing asset when it has gone unpaid long enough.
 A charge off event does not limit the creditor from continuing to collect or even sue you in an attempt to collect.
+Discover can charge off the credit card debt and send the account to a debt collection attorney to sue you.

-You would first have to be sued in court prior to any judgment being entered against you.
-If sued and the matter goes uncontested or you lose in your efforts to defend the suit, than yes, Discover can both charge off and get a judgment.
+You would first have to be sued prior to any judgment being entered against you.
+If Discover sued to collect on the credit card, and the matter goes uncontested or you lose in your efforts to defend the suit, Discover gets a judgment that can then be collected on.

-What is your ability to make some type of consistent monthly payment towards the debt?
-Can you make some type of payment consistently month after month?
+What is your ability to make some type of payment towards the debt?
+Is your income stable enough to commit to a set lower monthly payment?

 Discover does offer hardship plans prior to charge off.
 They may only last 6 or 12 months, but that may be the time you need to get back on your feet financially.
 Have you talked with them about a payment plan?

-What type of money can you come up with in order to offer a lump sum settlement?
+What type of money can you come up with in order to offer a lump sum settlement to Discover?
 Can you come up with 50% of the overdue balance?

 Please post your answers in the comment section below, and I can perhaps provide more feedback.